Anon-Planet/thgtoa/guide.md

 See [Appendix N: Warning about smartphones and smart devices]

-### Your Digital Fingerprint, Footprint, and Online Behavior:
+### Your Digital Fingerprint, Footprint, and Online Behavior

 This is the part where you should watch the documentary "The Social Dilemma"[^143] on Netflix as they cover this topic much better than anyone else IMHO.